- Departments A-I

 Why Is It Important to Get the COVID-19 Vaccine?

 The COVID-19 vaccine is a safe and effective way of helping protect you from the effects of COVID-19.
-The three FDA-approved vaccines currently available in the US (Pfizer, Moderna, and Johnson & Johnson) all greatly decrease the likelihood of you getting the disease or, if you do get it, significantly decrease the likelihood of you getting seriously ill enough to require hospital care or die from COVID-19.
-The COVID-19 vaccine also prevents you from passing the virus to others who have not yet been vaccinated or are unable to due to age, being immunocompromised, or having certain medical conditions.
+The four vaccines currently available in the US (Pfizer-BioNTech, Moderna, Johnson & Johnson and Novavax) all greatly decrease the likelihood of you getting the disease or, if you do get it, significantly decrease the likelihood of you getting seriously ill enough to require hospital care or die from COVID-19.
+The COVID-19 vaccine also reduces the likelihood of you passing the virus to others who have not yet been vaccinated or are unable to due to age, being immunocompromised, or having certain medical conditions.
+The Pfizer-BioNTech vaccine, now called Comirnaty, has been fully approved by the FDA for use in individuals 16 years or older.
+The Moderna and Johnson & Johnson vaccine has also been approved by the FDA for use in individuals 18 years or older.
+Pfizer-BioNTech/Comirnaty and Moderna also received Emergency Use Authorization for use in children aged 6 months to 17 years old.

 The pandemic has affected everyone in different ways.
 Help Onslow County Health Department make our community a safer place to be by scheduling an appointment to get your free COVID-19 vaccine at the Vaccine Clinic today!
-Currently, we are also accepting walk-ins.
-We carry all three FDA-approved vaccines: Pfizer, Moderna, and Johnson & Johnson.
+We carry all four FDA-approved vaccines: Pfizer, Moderna, Johnson & Johnson, and Novavax.

 What to Bring to Vaccine Clinic